Estate Planning and Supplemental Needs Trusts

 Government benefits, such as SSI and Medicaid, can be protected for children with disabilities that are receiving money from legal settlements, inheritance, or gifts.

 Alabama Family Trust does not provide legal advice.
-You should consult with an attorney that is knowledgeable about special needs trusts.
+You should consult with an attorney that is knowledgeable about supplemental needs trusts.
 The following is provided only for general information purposes.

-If a parent, grandparent, aunt, uncle, sibling, or friend wishes to give a disabled child money or an inheritance, a third-party special needs trust should be created.
-The person creating the trust can leave directions in his or her Last Will and Testament of Living Trust to create a special needs trust, or the person can create a stand-alone trust.
+If a parent, grandparent, aunt, uncle, sibling, or friend wishes to give a disabled child money or an inheritance, a third-party supplemental needs trust should be created.
+The person creating the trust can leave directions in his or her Last Will and Testament of Living Trust to create a supplemental needs trust, or the person can create a stand-alone trust.

 The trust proceeds can be used over the child’s lifetime to supplement his or her needs to improve the child’s life.
 However, at the child’s death, any remaining funds in the trust can be distributed to family members or charities as the creator of the trust designated.

-Check into Estate Planning and Special Needs Trusts
+Check into Estate Planning and Supplemental Needs Trusts